Skip to content

 When you or someone you care about becomes ill, life can become very stressful.
 That is why we think it is so important for people to talk to each other and make plans before this happens.

 To help people plan more, and stress less, we have created a toolkit of resources that we hope will be useful.
-This includes information sessions and checklists to help you get organised, as well as a plan to work out how you’d get home from hospital.
+This includes the recorded information session below and checklists to help you get organised, as well as a plan to work out how you’d get home from hospital.
 We also look at some of the legal process and support that is available for those who care for you.

 Even if you and those you support are perfectly healthy just now, you can still use these tools to help plan for the future!

-We run online “Plan More, Stress Less” sessions which are for anyone interested in getting started with planning ahead.
+We have recorded the “Plan More, Stress Less” session below for anyone interested in getting started with planning ahead.
 In this session we talk about what paperwork we can complete before a crisis arises, what actually happens when someone goes into hospital and how we can all work together to plan for a safe and timely discharge.

 Alongside this video we have created two resources which anyone can use to help them plan for any future hospital admission.
 This could be a planned admission, for example if someone is going to hospital for an operation or to have some tests.
 However these resources can also be useful if someone needs to go to hospital in an emergency.